rivtiding/testt/README.md

     <p> you may see me roaming around the map, or js sitting at some areas that i mostly sat, I am usually offtab, but dw i often check every 4-12 minutes </p>
     <p> I love placing some random items, and yes if you see a table full of random items at outside bakery, that was me.
 I usually do it whenever im bored and i hope this didnt offend you.. </p>
     <p> i unfriend people who are offline over 250+ days </p>
-    <p> if i put "asleep 💤" in my name, it's a sign that i have to get off real soon.
-Not actually asleep sadly, but sometimes i am asleep behind the screen 💔 </p>
     <p> i sometimes forgot that i have "nv" in my name, and if i ever communicate with you while having it, js dont mind it because im slow </p>
     <p> i am very active on ponytown, I'm online for around 2-18 hours. (dont worry, i do take a shower btw) if i havent been on ponytown for a week nor a months, it means i have school/exams or on a huge hiatus..
 Onlines on every weekened, holidays and maybe midnight, if i havent slept yet ofc...
 If you see me being online on weekdays, thats just me doing hw or drawing if my dad let me play the computer ^^ </p>
     <p> please ask first or interact with me first if you wanna be friends with me on pony town.. </p>